 My course was near enough 50 per cent placement and 50 per cent theory.
 I undertook placements in hospitals, in the community, and of course on ambulances.
 Ambulance placements provided me with the experience necessary to train as a paramedic.

-My experience with Plymouth University has been good and has set me up for my career.
+My experience with University of Plymouth has been good and has set me up for my career.
 I believe that recommending a university depends on what an individual wants on an individual basis.
-For me, Plymouth University provided a good course, supported me, and allowed me to live in a beautiful part of the country and train with a great ambulance service.
+For me, University of Plymouth provided a good course, supported me, and allowed me to live in a beautiful part of the country and train with a great ambulance service.